ept-team/equinor-ctf-2022/writeups/Forensics/Pretty Document File/The_Long_Quay/README.md

 This looks like something deciding the order of the following characters in the command.
 It's clear that the first sequence spells `IEX`, second `New-Object`, third `Net.WebClient` etc. So what's left in the final sequnce is just mapping the numbers to the corresponding characters.

-Due to my severely limited understanding of bash, python, powershell and any language you can think of, I just manually mapped the corresponding chars and numbers, and easily enough got the flag: `EPT{M4ld0cs_r0X}`.
+Due to my severely limited understanding of, well any scriptinglanguage you can think of, I just manually mapped the corresponding chars and numbers, and easily enough got the flag: `EPT{M4ld0cs_r0X}`.
 But again, CTFs are all about learning by doing, so I figured I'd give it a try anyways:

 Echoing the relevant stuff in two files;